Steve Bieser

-Steven Ray Bieser (born August 4, 1967) is an American former professional baseball catcher and outfielder, who is currently head baseball coach of the Jacksonville State baseball team.
+Steven Ray Bieser (born August 4, 1967) is an American former professional baseball catcher and outfielder, who is currently head baseball coach of the Grand Canyon Antelopes.
 He played college baseball at Jefferson College and Southeast Missouri State before playing professionally from 1989 to 2001.
-He then served as head coach of the Southeast Missouri State Redhawks (2013–2016) and then the Missouri Tigers (2017–2023).
+He then served as head coach of the Southeast Missouri State Redhawks (2013–2016), the Missouri Tigers (2017–2023) and the Jacksonville State Gamecocks (2024-2026).

 Amateur career

 Bieser was not highly regarded as a prospect when he graduated from high school, where he played for the Ste.
 Genevieve Dragons, and after graduation he enrolled at Jefferson College, a junior college in Missouri.
 Jefferson's coach, David Oster, enjoyed a good reputation as an instructor, having coached seven players who made the Major Leagues (including Bieser) and having been selected to the National Junior College Baseball Hall of Fame in 2005.
 One season at Jefferson College and one season at Mineral Area College under Hal Loughary helped Bieser improve enough to make the team at Southeast Missouri State University.